 Great Stocking Stuffer Ideas for the kitchen or home chef.
 Practical ideas for under $10 with cute ways to gift them, plus ideas for affordable bigger gifts too!
-Also enjoy some great ideas for homemade Christmas gifts!
+Also enjoy some great ideas for easy homemade gifts!

 Last year we made several all-natural homemade gifts for literally a dollar or two, but I know that sometimes you want to give something a little more.